snipaid-nlg/.github/profile/README.md

 ### Text Snippets

-For a single news article online, there is a lot of text snippets out there.
+There are various text snippets for journalistic texts online.
 To name just a few:

 - title and teaser
 - social media posts
 - newsletter summaries
 - search engine result page texts

-They all target a differnt audience, have different length and style.
+They all target a different audience, have different length and style.
 Writing them is tedious work.
 We try to automate this process. \
 This way, journalists have more time for high-quality research!